-A car stereo usually has two or three connectors that supply it with power and also connect it to the car's speakers.
-You'll probably also find a lead for the car's aerial.
+Car audio usually has two or three connectors that supply it with power and also connect it to the car's speakers.
+You'll probably also find a lead for the aerial.
 The latter should pull straight out but the plugs are likely to have tabs that need to be depressed before they can be released from the back of the car stereo.
 Take care not to force these.
 The last thing you want to do is to break the plastic.
 Your fingers should be all you need.

 If you're upgrading to a DAB car stereo you'll need to install a new aerial because your old aerial is designed to pick up analogue (LW/MW/FM) signals.

 Fortunately, you should be able to get away with a window-mounted DAB aerial, with the wiring tucked behind the A-pillar (or C-pillar if you're attaching it to the rear screen) trim and fed under the rest of the trim to the dashboard; make sure it's properly secured.

 Again, your Haynes manual will have instructions on how to remove your car's trim – some car makers use one-use clips that will break once the trim has been removed, so be prepared to order new clips ahead of the job.

 It's unlikely that your new DAB stereo will come with an aerial in the box, so buy one at the same time (and make sure it's compatible!).

 Hopefully you’ll be presented with a standard ISO connection, into the back of which there is logical wiring (red – live, black – ground, etc).
 If this isn’t the case, you’re going to need to buy a specialist car stereo wiring harness.
 You can plug the car’s harness into it and then the new one goes into the radio.

 How do I secure the new stereo?

 If your car is a standard single DIN (letterbox shape), then you just need to fit a 'cage' into which your new radio will go.
 Consult your car stereo shop about what cage you need.